clvrai/mopa-rl/docs/content.md

 	</div>
 </div>
 <span class="env-name"><b>Sawyer Lift</b></span>
-- Sawyer arm needs to find a path to get inside a box, grasp a can and take it out from the box.
+<p>Sawyer arm needs to find a path to get inside a box, grasp a can and take it out from the box.</p><br>
 <div class="w3-row-padding">
 	<div class="w3-col s3 w3-center">
 	</div>